 Maintaining the guide by Notice to Mariners (NtM) is necessary to ensure the credibility of the product in the eyes of the mariner.
 Experience with existing guides has shown that comparatively few NtM are required to keep them maintained.
-Recommended criteria for the selection of information to be included in the guide excludes information subject to frequent change - such information should rather appear in the basic nautical product dealing with the subject matter, such as standard nautical charts and associated nautical publications.
+Recommended criteria for the selection of information to be included in the guide excludes information subject to frequent change - such information should rather appear in the basic nautical product dealing with the subject matter, such as standard nautical charts, electronic nautical charts, and associated nautical publication information.